Digital signature: Applications

 As organizations move away from paper documents with ink signatures or authenticity stamps, digital signatures can provide added assurances of the evidence to provenance, identity, and status of an electronic document as well as acknowledging informed consent and approval by a signatory.
 The United States Government Printing Office (GPO) publishes electronic versions of the budget, public and private laws, and congressional bills with digital signatures.
 Universities including Penn State, University of Chicago, and Stanford are publishing electronic student transcripts with digital signatures.

 Below are some common reasons for applying a digital signature to communications:

 Authentication

-Although messages may often include information about the entity sending a message, that information may not be accurate.
-Digital signatures can be used to authenticate the identity of the source messages.
-When ownership of a digital signature secret key is bound to a specific user, a valid signature shows that the message was sent by that user.
-The importance of high confidence in sender authenticity is especially obvious in a financial context.
-For example, suppose a bank's branch office sends instructions to the central office requesting a change in the balance of an account.
-If the central office is not convinced that such a message is truly sent from an authorized source, acting on such a request could be a grave mistake.